cs27x/team4/asgn1/assignment_spec/spec.md

 6. As a tourist, I want to be able to see where historical markers are on a map so I can view the relative location of all of them on the map of Nashville (2 hrs)

-7. As a tourist, I want to be able to edit my queue of locations to visit so I can change the order in which I visit locations.
+7. As a tourist, I want to be able to edit (add, remove, rearrange) my queue of locations to visit so I can add markers to visit, change the order in which I visit locations or remove markers from my list to visit.
 (1 hrs)

 ## Possibly Helpful Technical Information